 Looking back, they assess sales and profitability.
 Looking forward, they anticipate future opportunities and new equipment needs.

 With the Section 179 tax deduction, businesses have a strong incentive to purchase and finance their equipment before the new year.
 Section 179 enables businesses to write off the full value of equipment purchase up to $1 million.
 To claim this deduction for the 2018 tax year, equipment must be purchased and placed into service by Dec.
 31.

-Adam Domke and Ryan Anderson are account managers with Stearns Bank's Equipment Finance Division.
-They have experience working with customers who finance equipment as part of their year-end tax and business planning.
+Ryan Anderson is an account manager with Stearns Bank's Equipment Finance Division.
+He has experience working with customers who finance equipment as part of their year-end tax and business planning.